ebingrav/avwiki/Category:Transfigured_Forest.md

     random exits, but is seminavigable if you learn to recognize the sentinel mobs.
-It is filled with multiple types of mobs, most notably drifting ice breathing mobs, so be sure to cast [mystical barrier](Mystical_Barrier "wikilink") if possible.
-Because a repop means that all the bashed doors close and lock, be sure to have an escape plan!
+It is filled with multiple types of mobs, most notably drifting ice breathing mobs, so be sure to cast [mystical barrier](Mystical_Barrier.md "wikilink") if possible.
+Because a
+    repop means that all the bashed doors close and lock, be sure to have an escape plan!
 -   In ice tree, from the room with the mob "Slowly swinging branches" (on scan: "Swinging from side to side the thick branches block further progress") bashdoor east to get to the un-cursed room in the